Dawn-Aurora/habit-tracker-app/README.md

 ## Local Development Scripts

-- **start-server.ps1**: PowerShell script to automate local development.
+- **start-server.ps1**: PowerShell script to automate backend development.
 It:
   - Kills any process using port 5000 (to avoid port conflicts)
+  - Starts the backend server using `npm start` (now correctly runs `src/server.ts`)
   - Opens the API test page in your browser
-  - Starts the backend server
   - Provides user-friendly output and instructions

+- **start-frontend.ps1**: PowerShell script to start the frontend development server.
+It:
+  - Navigates to the frontend directory
+  - Starts the React development server
+  - Opens the app in your browser
+  - Clean output without PowerShell warnings

 - **test-endpoints.ps1**: PowerShell script to automatically test all backend API endpoints (GET, POST, PUT, DELETE for /habits).
 It:
   - Sends requests to your local backend server
   - Checks for correct responses and validation errors
   - Verifies basic CRUD functionality

-These scripts are recommended for starting, testing, and verifying the backend locally on Windows.
+These scripts are optimized for Windows PowerShell and provide reliable startup for both backend and frontend servers.

 ## Contribution Guidelines
 Contributions are welcome!
 Please follow these steps: